We would like to reassure you that we are closely monitoring the situation and working with the government and NHS.

 Male couples must get a parental order from the court before they can be registered as parents.

-Female couples can include both their names on their child’s birth certificate when registering the birth – the rules are different depending on whether or not they’re in a civil partnership.
+Female couples can include both their names on their child’s birth certificate when registering the birth – the rules are different depending on if they’re in a civil partnership or not.

 Female civil partners